vannguyengd/gooddata-ui/docs/18_dashboard_component.md

 As every other React component, first way how to affect the Dashboard component behavior is by its props.

-Let's see the most important ones:
+The [API reference](https://sdk.gooddata.com/gooddata-ui-apidocs/v8.7.0/docs/sdk-ui-dashboard.idashboardprops.html) describes all props in detail, let's pin-point the most important ones:

 ### Base Props